WHO WE ARE

 Anneke Jans is a neighborhood bistro located in the heart of bustling Kittery Foreside, Maine.
 With a warm and casual atmosphere, Anneke Jans is the perfect place for a quiet romantic evening or a fun night out with friends.

-Whether it’s a table in the main dining room, in our cozy lounge, or out on our beautiful patio, Anneke Jans’ atmosphere, service, innovative cocktail list, extensive wine list and creative yet approachable dinner menu makes us the perfect spot for locals and visitors to frequent.
+Whether it’s a table in the main dining room, or in our cozy lounge, Anneke Jans’ atmosphere, service, innovative cocktail list, extensive wine list and creative yet approachable dinner menu makes us the perfect spot for locals and visitors to frequent.

 OUR TEAM